Delhi: Couple without mask misbehaves with policemen when stopped, arrested | Law-Order

 Police said they registered a case against Pankaj, a marketing salesman, and his wife Abha, residents of Patel Nagar in central Delhi.

-''The husband wife couple who refused to wear mask and misbehaved with Police personnel of PS Daryaganj during weekend curfew and further obstructed them in the discharge of their duties have been booked and arrested,'' tweeted Deputy Commissioner of Police (Central) Jasmeet Singh from his official Twitter handle.
+''The husband-wife who refused to wear mask and misbehaved with police personnel of Daryaganj police station during the weekend curfew and further obstructed them in discharging their duties have been booked and arrested,'' tweeted Deputy Commissioner of Police (Central) Jasmeet Singh from his official Twitter handle.

-''During interrogation, the man put the blame on his wife and told police that his wife does not wear mask and also does not lets him wear the same.
+''During interrogation, the man put the blame on his wife and told police that his wife does not wear mask and also does not let him wear one.
 However, he claimed that whenever she is not around, he always wears a mask,'' a senior police officer said.

+The woman, however, claimed during interrogation that she does not wear a mask because of breathing problem, he said.

 Delhi has been witnessing a massive surge in coronavirus cases in the past few days.

-According to the police, the incident took place around 4.30 pm on Sunday.
+According to the police, the incident took place at on Sunday.
 The couple, travelling in a car, misbehaved with the policemen when they were stopped and asked the reason for not wearing mask.
-The woman misbehaved with the police personnel and said they would not pay fine and started arguing with them, the police added.
+The woman also said they would not pay fine and started arguing with them, police said.

-The couple also obstructed police personnel in discharging their duties.
-Later, they were taken to Daryaganj police station where they were provided masks and made to wear them as well, police had said.
+They did not have any movement passes and challenged the policemen how they could dare to stop their car.
+They started misbehaving, hurling abuses and provoking the policemen on duty.
+The couple also obstructed police personnel in discharging their duty, a senior police officer said.

+However, despite such aggressive and provocative behaviour, the policemen remained patient and calm, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)